 The Government of Western Australia is exploring options to construct a new container port at Kwinana.
 This would see the eventual transfer of container handling capacity from Fremantle Port to the new Kwinana Port over time.

-There are two preferred options for handling container freight over the long term.
+There are two preferred options for handling container freight over the transition between the Freemantle and Kwinana ports.
 Both ultimately result in all freight capacity shifting from Fremantle to Kwinana, and both require the construction of a new land-backed port in the Kwinana Industrial Area serviced by an upgraded Anketell Road freight route.